Installing the Arduino IDE on a Raspberry Pi 3

 The default location for saved sketches is /home/pi/sketchbook.
 The libraries directory is also located here.

-To make a quick backup of all the sketches including the sketches and libraries directories use:
+To make a quick backup of all the sketches including the sketches and libraries directories the cp terminal command can be used:

 sudo cp -rp /home/pi/sketchbook /copy-to-directory

-After a fresh install, this backup can be retrieved by using:
+After a fresh Raspberry Pi OS install, this backup can be retrieved by using:

 sudo cp -rp /copy-from-directory /home/pi